 Before you visit remote mountains or if you have time on weekends only you should discover areas around Beijing.
 There are many of them and even me personally still can say that I didn’t saw every corner of Beijing interesting suburbs-mountains temples and villages.
 Believe me Beijing suburbs and neighboring provinces are more than perfect for hiking.

 First place that I can recommend is my favorite place in China Xiangshan Gongyuan or in English Fragrant Hills Park.
 It is just 20km from Beijing but you can feel that it is much further both by kilometers and by centuries.
 This place has stayed a lot in time.
 Large part of history of China is there.
 Prior to XI century when emperors of Jin dynasty started to be interested for this area it was place popular for Taoist retreats.
 Taoist monks used to live here in nature and practice alchemy.
-First pavilions were built during XI century during Jin dynasty.
+They lived there since Tang dynasty.
+Oldest temple here is Xiangshan Temple built in XII century by Jin dynasty.
+There are some sources which say that first version was built during Tang dynasty.
 Later were built some temples and also imperial villas between XII and XVIII centuries.
 This place also has experienced damages during colonial aggressions of UK and France at beginning of XX century.
 There is memorial hall to Chinese first president Sun Yatsen and also after WWII Mao Zedong had headquarters in one of the villas and led last battles of liberating Beijing from KMT.
 I wrote before about this place but it is so stunning that I will mention it in this text as well.

 It was place where emperors used to hunt during free time and also there were several temples where Buddhist Monks used to live for centuries and still live there.
 As soon as you get out from bus you will find yourself in a village.
 It looks so old and remote but Mcdonalds there destroys such picture.
 However there are many souvenir shops leading to the gate of the area.
 You can find anything from zodiac figures, different Buddha statues, paintings, chaplets, incense sticks… Once you enter a main gate there is an small imperial hall that dates from Ming dynasty.
 Inside was inner garden, small pond, bridge over small pond and red residence buildings.
 This was one of residences of emperor when he was coming for hunting.